conduktor/conduktor-gateway-demos/chaos/Readme.md

 ### Step 5: Inject some chaos

 Let's produce some records to our created topic and observe some errors being injected by Conduktor Gateway.
-Remember this will go to the someCluster where the topic conduktorTopic lives from our gateway.properties file's password.
+Remember this will go to the virtual cluster `someCluster` where the topic conduktorTopic lives.

+This should produce warnings as we inteded.

 ```bash
 docker-compose exec kafka-client \